raisely/NoHarm/README.md

 # Contributing

-As with all things open source, contributions are welcome.
+As with all things open source, we welcome suggestions and improvements.
 If you would like to suggest improvements, please open an issue.

 We prefer additions that: